MadNLP/MadNLP.jl/docs/src/tutorials/lbfgs.md

 We observe that MadNLP converges in 93 iterations.
 As expected, the number of Hessian evaluations is 0.

-## How to tune the options in LBGS?
+## How to tune the options in LBFGS?

 You can tune the LBFGS options by using the option `quasi_newton_options`.
 The option takes as input a `QuasiNewtonOptions` structure, with the following attributes